Infinidat/infinisdk/doc/components.rst

 FC Ports
 --------

-For each Node, you can use the :meth:`.get_fc_ports` method to obtain the FC ports it contains.
+For each Node, you can use the :meth:`.Node.get_fc_ports` method to obtain the FC ports it contains.
 Each FC port is returned as a Python dictionary containing its attributes

 .. code-block:: python